 Restoring History: Creating WoW Classic Panel Recap

-At BlizzCon 2018, the WoW community got their first chance to experience World of Warcraft Classic for themselves.
-To help players understand what goes into bringing a Blizzard-quality experience like this to life, software engineers Brian Birmingham and Omar Gonzalez along with Game Director Ion Hazzikostas took the stage Saturday afternoon to share their insights.
+The highly anticipated World of Warcraft Classic experience has long been a topic of interest among the community, but to truly understand the undertaking of bringing a Blizzard quality experience to life, software engineers Brian Birmingham and Omar Gonzalez along with Game Director Ion Hazzikostas took to the stage to share their insights.

 Finding the Pieces

-- The database data includes aspects of the game like the hit points a creature has, the amount of stamina an item has, spawn locations around the word, and millions of other data points.
+- The database data includes hit points a creature has, the amount of stamina an item has, spawn locations around the word, and millions of other data points.

 - Art assets include everything from how a night elf looks when it Shadowmelds, to the sounds a Pyroblast makes, to the motion of an orc swinging an axe.

-- The source code contains the instructions on how to display the game, process input, and connect people.
+- The source code is the instructions on how to display the game, process input, and connect people.

-To start out, we had to find out how far back our source code archive went.
-We discovered the first piece of code that could be connected to WoW went as far back as 1997—well before World of Warcraft development even began.
+To start out, we had to find out how far back our source code went and discovered our code repository went as far back as 1997, well before World of Warcraft began development.

-This was a good start, but there were issues with how the developers used to handle updates to the database data.
-Unlike the source code, for which Blizzard had archives for multiple branches of the game that could be worked on and developed as separate pieces, early database data was overwritten with each commensurate update.
-Thankfully, that problem was fixed very quickly after launch, and when we looked, we found data going back to version 1.12—and even earlier.
+This was a good start, but there were issues with how game development used to handle updates to the database data.
+Unlike our code, which had multiple branches of the game that could be worked on and developed as separate pieces, our earliest database data was overwritten with each commensurate update.
+Thankfully, we fixed that problem very quickly after launch, and when we looked, we found data going back to version 1.12, and even earlier.

-Finally, we found art assets on old tape backups, which matched all the database data that had been preserved.
+Finally, we found our Art assets on old tape backups, which matched all the database data we’d preserved.

 Classic Gameplay in a Modern World

-While we had a working version of the game, there were many more challenges to overcome.
-The technology supporting the game has come a long way since when it first launched, including cloud support, Blizzard Battle.net desktop app integration, customer support features, and a lot of fixes for bugs and exploits.
+While we had a working version of the game, there were many additional challenges we needed to overcome.
+The technology supporting the game has come a long way since when it first launched including: cloud support, Battle.net App integration, customer support features, and a lot of previously corrected bugs and exploits.

 From Prototype to Demo

-The building blocks of database data, source code, and art assets interplay with each other to create player-facing features like terrain, gameplay, animations and lighting.
+Our building blocks, of database data, source code, and art assets interplay with each other to create player-facing features like terrain, gameplay, animations and lighting.
 Different features require the building blocks to relate to each other in multiple ways.

 To fully understand the interplay, consider terrain.
 This includes the placement of hills and valleys, trees, buildings, and more.
 When hooking up the old terrain data files to the new modern game system we realized that the way the system looked at the shape of data was different.
-This resulted in the updated system and classic data not aligning, resulting in weird issues like Kolkar campfires underwater or burnt-out trees from the Cataclysm era appearing in the original world.
+This resulted in the updated system and classic data not aligning resulting in things like Kolkar campfires underwater or burnt out trees from the Cataclysm era.

 1.12 Terrain Data

-Fortunately, WoW’s modern editor is able to perform some of these data conversions, and for the terrain data we could convert it with the same editor we used on Battle for Azeroth.
-The modern editor “knows” how to load the old terrain format and how to transform it into the new terrain format and export it to the modern engine.
-This corrected the issues of campfire placements and the appearance of trees, among other things.
+Fortunately, our modern editor is able to perform some of these data conversions and for the terrain data we can convert it with the same editor we use on Battle for Azeroth.
+The modern editor knows how to load the old terrain format and how to transform it into the new terrain format and export it to our modern engine.
+This corrected the issues of campfire placements and the appearance of trees among other things.

-Another hurdle we had to overcome was how to store and merge our data.
-World of Warcraft has multiple updates or patches in development at any one time, each in a different stage of development.
-If an art asset or terrain file is added to one patch, the system is designed so that it also automatically shows up in later patches.
-This meant that If we had simply inserted a new patch for WoW Classic into the current development environment, we would have overwritten things like the current broken dam in Loch Modan with the previous intact version—and as you can imagine, this would have caused issues for Battle for Azeroth.
+Another hurdle we overcame is in how we store and merge our data.
+World of Warcraft has multiple patches in development at any one time because every patch is in a different stage of development.
+If we add an art asset or terrain file to one patch, we wanted to have it automatically show up in later patches.
+In the fourteen years of progression, this has always been done in a fixed linear timeline.
+If we had simply inserted our new patch for classic into current development, we would have overwritten things like the current dam in Loch Modan with the previous restored version.
+This would have caused issues for Battle for Azeroth’s release.

-To avoid this, the team “taught” our tools some new tricks so that we could update WoW Classic without affecting the current version of the game.
-We copied the 1.12 data into a new project, taught the tools to distinguish between them, and now as the WoW Classic team makes patches, any changes stay within the Classic chain without ever interacting with the current game’s data.
-This might seem simple—like copying a directory—but the tricky part is teaching all our tools how to understand this so that they can make edits automatically.
-Being able to use our internal tools is a huge benefit, and we wanted to make sure Classic had access to all of WoW’s infrastructure and data.
+To avoid this, we taught our tools some new tricks so that we could patch classic without affecting the current version of the game.
+We copied the 1.12 data into a new project, taught our tools to distinguish between them, and now as we make patches any changes stay within the classic chain without ever interacting with the mainline patches.
+This might seem simple – like copying a directory – but the tricky part is teaching all our tools how to understand this so that they can make edits for us automatically.
+Being able to use our internal tools is a huge benefit and we wanted to make sure classic has access to all our infrastructure and data.

 Classic Models and Animations

-We’ve also fully restored the models’ classic appearance, but as we worked to restore these, we found some models were broken.
-In some cases, textures were missing and we had to do some research to find out just how those items should appear and correct them within the system.
+We’ve also taken the time to fully restore the models for the classic appearance, but as we worked to restore these, we found some models were broken.
+In some cases, we were missing textures and had to do some research to find out just how those items should appear and correct them within the system.

-The original animations have also been restored, but WoW’s animation system is tightly coupled with its gameplay code.
-We had to make changes to both data and code to get the animations back to the 1.12 look.
-We ran into a few bugs along the way, such as models that should appear prone instead appearing upright, but we were able to correct these with a few fixes.
+The original animations have also been restored, but our animation system is tightly coupled with our gameplay code.
+We had to make changes to both data and code to get our animations back to the 1.12 look.
+We ran into a few bugs along the way such as where models that should appear prone would instead appear upright and vice versa, but we were able to correct these with a few fixes.

 Restoring Class Systems

-Some class systems from the original game simply don’t have a modern equivalent.
+We made a lot of progress just converting data to code, but some systems don’t have a modern equivalent.
 The class probably most affected by this is the hunter.
-The pet happiness and loyalty systems were removed a long time ago, as well as pet training and the ability to use both a ranged weapon and a melee weapon.
-In these cases, converting the old data to the new system wouldn’t work, simply because there is no new system to match.
-In this instance, we had to bring back the old code—and we did.
-Fortunately, the restoration went smoothly, though the reality of having to buy arrows or feed their pets again took a few people in our internal tests by surprise.
+The pet happiness and loyalty systems were removed as well as pet training and the ability to use both a ranged weapon and a melee weapon.
+Those are cases where converting the old data to the new system wouldn’t work because there is no new system for them.
+In this instance, we had to bring back the old code -- and we did.
+Fortunately, the restoration went smoothly though the reality of having to buy arrows or feed their pets again took a few people by surprise.

-Rogue combo points posed another challenge, because the game’s modern resource system knows how to gain and spend combo points, but not how to lose them when changing targets.
-There are also the older combat formulas to consider, so we had to bring back the code for the prior combat formulas including critical hits and crushing blows.
+This issue wasn’t solely a hunter issue.
+Rogues combo points also had to have a code change because our modern resource system knows how to gain and spend combo points, but not how to lose them when changing targets.
+There are also the older combat formulas to consider.
+In this case, we brought back the code for the prior combat formulas including critical hits and crushing blows.
 Their chance to occur is also modified by the difference between the defender’s defense and the attacker’s weapon skill.
-Yes—weapon skill is back.
-We had the data for this aspect of the classic game, but we also needed to restore the code that increased your skills when you used them and made your skill level affect your chance to hit or get a glancing blow.
+Yes, weapons skill is back.
+We had the data for them, but we needed to restore the code that increased your skills when you used them and made your skill level affect your chance to hit or get a glancing blow.

-The character screen is a great example of an iconic user interface that we clearly needed to restore, and we put effort into bringing it back—even down to the screen effects and lighting behind the character.
-While we can’t promise perfection, we can promise that we’re doing our best to create an authentic experience in every way we can.
+The character screen is a great example of an iconic user interface that we clearly needed to restore and made sure to put some effort into bringing back that feeling even down to the screen effects and lighting behind the character.
+While we don’t want to promise perfection, we can promise that we are doing side-by-side comparisons and trying our best to create an authentic experience.

 Are You Done Yet?

-With all this work, we’re sure you’re wondering if we’re done yet, or if it wouldn’t have just been easier to update the reference client.
+With all this work, we’re sure you’re wondering if we’re done yet or if it just wouldn’t be easier to update the reference client.

-After this past year of working on this project and forging our way through the various bugs and challenges, one consistent theme that’s emerged is that the difference between what we have and what we want is clearly visible.
-When we look at today’s World of Warcraft, we can see the differences between the modern game and the classic one.
-If we tried to update the reference client, we would have instead been tracking down a lot of “invisible” changes such as exploits waiting to be abused, crashes that don’t show up until you have millions of players online at once, and more.
+After this past year of working on this project and forging our way through the various bugs and challenges, one consistent theme is that the difference between what we have and what we want is clearly visible.
+When we look at today’s World of Warcraft we can see the differences between it and classic.
+If we tried to update the reference client, we’d be tracking down a lot of invisible changes such as exploits waiting to be abused, crashes that don’t show up until you have millions of players online at once, and more.
 We chose to approach the problem in a way that makes our job clear and obvious instead of difficult and hard to see.

-So even though you can play a WoW Classic demo today, we’re not done quite yet.
-We have lots of capital city features to look at, such as banks and auction houses.
-We need to test our dungeons and raids to make sure the bosses’ abilities all still work correctly.
-We need to examine all of our PvP systems.
-But we’re committed to taking a close look at all of these and more as continue bring the classic game back to life.
+We’re not done yet and we have lots of capital city features to look at such as banks and auction houses.
+We need to test our dungeons and raids to make sure the boss abilities all still work correctly, and we need to examine all of our PvP systems.

 Philosophy and Future Plans